metral/pulumihome/Weekly-release-process.md

 Get the PR reviewed by your oncall partner.
 Triage and address any CI failures by following up with code authors and perhaps taking cherry-picks to the release branch.

+You can safely ignore GitHub's warning that the branch is out-of-date.
+See the instructions [below](https://github.com/pulumi/home/wiki/Weekly-release-process#dealing-with-merge-conflicts) for dealing with merge conflicts.

 Once the PR is ready -- where "ready" is oncall's judgment but at least means all CI failures are understood -- submit using the GitHub interface. **Do not delete the `release/*` branch.**